imagineLife/big-site/content/mongo/aggregations/cursor-like-stages.md

 { "terrestrial planets" : 4 }

-// In the terrestrial planet example, the project is not even necessary.
+// In the terrestrial planet example above, the project is not even necessary.
 Could be simplified

 db.solarSystem.aggregate([
   {